darosnakai/darosnakai/README.md

 ## Hi there 👋

-My name is Daros Nakai, and I'm a Business Analytics Honours student from UvA interested in Python and the usage of mathematical models in Finance.
+My name is Daros Nakai, and I'm a Business Analytics (Honours) student from UvA interested in Python and the usage of mathematical models in Finance.
+I am passionate about finance, and I am focused on improving my skills in financial modelling and quantitative analysis.

-- 🤖 I have recently developed linear and non-linear ML models in Python for comparing Bitcoin and Traditional Markets, with the intention of predicting Bitcoin prices based on conventional markets, as well as finding the integration of this asset within financial markets.
-[You can check this project out here.](https://github.com/darosnakai/btc-modeling)
+- 🤖 I have recently developed linear and non-linear ML models in Python for comparing Bitcoin and Traditional Markets, with the intention of predicting Bitcoin prices based on conventional markets, as well as analyzing integration betwen both markets.
+[You can check this project out here.](https://github.com/darosnakai/btc-modeling).
+In the future I will implement new features, especially in the Data Visualization part, focusing on creating plots, graphs and other figures to enhance analysis (Correlation Heatmaps, Prediction vs. Actual Plots, Rolling Correlation Analysis)

-- 📈 I have also been venturing into Quantitative Financial Analysis, and recently developed a [CAPM-Risk and Returns Analysis Model](https://github.com/darosnakai/CAPM-Analysis-Tool).
-I am currently working on adding new features to the project, such as Rolling Beta Analysis , Risk-Adjusted Performance Metrics (Sharpe & Treynor) and Monte Carlo Simulations.
+- 📈 I have also been venturing into Quantitative Financial Analysis, and recently developed a [CAPM-Risk and Returns Analysis Tool](https://github.com/darosnakai/CAPM-Analysis-Tool).
+A Plotly-Dash WebApp with features such as Beta and Alpha calculation with **OLS Regression**, **Rolling CAPM Analysis** (Beta, Alpha, R2) and **Risk-Adjusted Performance Metrics** (Sharpe & Treynor).

-- 🔭 I am passionate about finance, and I am focused on improving my skills in financial modelling.
-I will soon be working on more ambitious projects, such as Markowitz Portfolio Optimization and Black-Scholes Options Pricing Model.
+- 🔭 I am currently working on a Quantitative Portfolio Management Model based on the Markowitz Approach (Modern Portfolio Theory (MPT)).

 <!--
 **darosnakai/darosnakai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.